SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Overview.md

   jenkins in agent (Java is enough for the agent to work).
 - Jenkins-Master may not required to know everything, but agent must know everything because actual work is done by the agent only, however logs will be shown in Jenkins-Master.
-- Jenkins port number is 8080
+- Jenkins port number is 8080, Nexus port number is 8081
 - What is Free-style project in Jenkins ?
-Nothing but creating job in Jenkins console UI.
 - What is the difference between creating aws resources in aws console & through code ?
 - Difference between Free-style job & Pipeline job ?
-- Create a job first using Free-style and then Pipeline ?
+- Create a job first using Free-style & then Pipeline ?
 - What is Pipeline script from SCM or GitOps ?
 - Write a RAW syntax of a Declarative pipeline ?
 - What is agent in Jenkins ?
 How many agents are required ?